lappis-unb/lappis.rocks/README.md

 - Fork, clone or download this project
 - Adjust [`_config.yml`] according to your project
 - Preview your project: `jekyll serve`

+# GitLab User or Group Page

+To use this project as your user/group website, you will need one additional step: just rename your project to `namespace.gitlab.io`, where `namespace` is your `username` or `groupname`.
+This can be done by navigating to `Project` -> `Settings`.

+# Forked projects

+If you forked this project for your own use, please go to `Project` -> `Settings` and remove the forking relationship, which won't be necessary in this case.

 [Jekyll]: http://jekyllrb.com/
 [jek-312]: https://rubygems.org/gems/jekyll/versions/3.1.2